nhselect/step1-training/content/user-guide/assessor/01-registration/being-registered-by-clinical-centre-managers-or-administrators/index.md

 **or**

-* Your Clinical Centre Manager will set up and share your password with you
+* Your Clinical Centre Manager or Administrator will set up and share your password with you